 - Activities: All public museums are free to enter, although some special exhibits cost about $10.
-Most tourist attractions such as the Edinburgh Castle cost about $20 USD.
+Most major tourist attractions such as the Edinburgh Castle cost about $25 USD.
 Day trips into the country from Edinburgh and Glasgow range from $31-64 USD, depending on the length of the tour.
 You can find free walking tours in the major cities.

 Money Saving Tips

 - Walk each city - Walking is the best way to see each major city as they are compact enough to travel by foot.

 - Eat in the pub – The best food is often in the pubs and you’ll pay a fraction of the price than you would in a proper restaurant.
 Also, pubs generally give you a true taste of Scottish culture.
 Scotland is publand.

 - Visit the free museums – The public museums in Scotland are free.

 - Picnics in the park – There are many parks in Scotland and almost all are free to enter.
 Take advantage of this free outing: bring your lunch and admire the lakes, rivers and nearby castles.

 - Visit Edinburgh – Edinburgh is a glorious city filled with beautiful cobblestone streets, parks, museums, history, a castle, and maybe even ghosts.
 I celebrated my birthday here a few years ago and I couldn’t believe how great it was!
 There’s a lot to do here and, after a long day of sightseeing, spend the evening in pub, hanging out with great locals.

 - Spend an Afternoon at Edinburgh Castle – Not only is this castle beautiful, but it’s an important Scottish monument that provides a fascinating history of the city.